mangs/assertions/README.md

   - One of those rules is "Use a minimum of two runtime assertions per function".
 This is one of the very few examples I've found supporting runtime assertions, and it's a really good one!
   - If it's good enough to keep resource-constrained software running for decades despite the harsh conditions of space, runtime assertions are probably good enough for the average application
 - Zig's [runtime assertion system](https://ziglang.org/documentation/master/std/#std.debug.assert)
   - Yea I know, this repository is TypeScript.
 But this was one of the very few production examples of a runtime assertion system.
 Everyone else seems to use assertions for testing only which seems like a missed opportunity.
-Hence the recommendation to use this library as a runtime assertion library.
+Hence the recommendation to use this library for runtime assertions.